bitovi/academy/src/angular/angular.md

 an optional and advanced exercise, you can convert handle the state declaratively with RxJS ([learn-angular/declarative-state]).

-After writing all that code, it's good to learn a bit about testing.
+After writing all that code, it’s good to learn a bit about testing.
 While this tutorial has tests to verify your solutions, we will turn the tables and have you write a test for retrieving a single restaurant from the service layer ([learn-angular/writing-unit-tests]).
 This will prepare us to create a nested route for the restaurant details page ([learn-angular/nested-routes]).

 Now we are ready to turn our attention to learning about creating, updating, and deleting data.
 We will start by building an Order Form ([learn-angular/building-order-form]) and then update it to utilize directives ([learn-angular/creating-directive]), which in turn allows us to create orders on the server ([learn-angular/order-service]).
-We'll then create a page that lets us update an order's status or delete an order ([learn-angular/order-history-component]).
+We’ll then create a page that lets us update an order’s status or delete an order ([learn-angular/order-history-component]).
 We will utilize pipes to create an item total calculation across the application ([learn-angular/item-total-pipe]) and will even make the order page update when someone else updates an order ([learn-angular/real-time-connection]).